-With your business’s purpose and core values in place, you have built the platform to scale.
-Now it’s time to bring on A-clients and grow revenue and your team by finding your niche.
+With your business’s purpose and core values in place, you now have built a platform to scale.
+It’s time to bring on Awesome Clients (A-clients) and grow revenue and your team by finding your niche.

-A-Clients stands for Awesome Clients.
-These are the clients that love working with you, refer you, smile when they see you, and understand the full value of what you do for them.
+Your A-Clients are the clients that love working with you.
+A-Clients refer you, smile when they see you, and understand the full value of what you do for them.
 They’re awesome!

 Note: Just because your focus is on getting these awesome people as customers doesn’t mean you don’t work with anyone else.
 If you’re a window and door company focused on rural estate homeowners and a person inquires from a city nearby and wants you to replace every window and door in their 2500 sq ft home, it doesn’t mean you say, “No” to them.

 Your riches are in your niches.
 This is why finding your niche is so important.